 In Japanese, 青 is used to describe blue things, such as 青い空 (blue sky)、青い海 (blue ocean).

-Aoi (青い) can also be translated to “fresh” or “newly grown.”
-Now, while あおい isn’t loosely interchangeable with みどり, it is typically when you want to describe something that’s “fresh” or vegetations that tend to be light blue-ish green in color.
+Aoi (青い) can also be translated to “fresh” or “newly grown”, such as vegetation which can have a blueish green color at times.
 It can also be referred to as an adjective to describe someone who is “inexperienced” or “fresh to the Industry.”
+However, keep in mind あおい isn’t loosely interchangeable with みどり.

 The character (青) ao, represents light colors and is used in many Japanese words.
 Here are some words in which you will use 青 :